zaydek/duomo/README.md

 ✅ Dark mode variants are supported for this property.<br>
 ❌ Media queries are not supported for this property.<br>

-The following `background-color`s are supported, where `*` represents shades 50-900:

 ```scss
 .bg-currentColor {
 	/* ... */